ADGEfficiency/programming-resources/computers.md

 ...
 n bits -> 2^n numbers

-One **byte** = 8 bits -> (0-255)
+**Byte** = 8 bits
+- a byte can represent the integers from $0$ to $255$

-Computers think in base 2 (one bit has two states), so computers group things in 2.
+Computers think in base 2 (one bit has two states)
+- computers group things in 2 (2 things at a time)
-- we like to think in base 10 (ie 10 things at a time)
+- we group in base 10 (10 things at a time)

-Having memory (RAM & storage) in sizes like 1024 MB is so that the computer can use it efficiently
+- having memory (RAM & storage) in sizes like 1024 MB is so that the computer can use it efficiently

+Hexadecimal
+- aka base 16, hex

+Example
+- decimal = 999999
+- binary = `11110100001000111111`
+- hex = `F423F`

 ## Hardware